 7 Sleeping Tools and 5 Tips for a Restful Sleep

 Evidence shows that compared to people just 20 years ago, we are getting less sleep and this is a huge problem.
 Not getting enough sleep affects your concentration, your ability to train or recover as well as you should, and even your waistline.
 Contributing factors can include how busy we all are at work, our nutritional habits, and that phone you’re glued to all day and night.
+Sometimes ever with a nice room and fresh air, we just can’t get to sleep.
 Rest assured, these sleeping tools and tips will have you drifting off in no time.

 Regardless of the cause of our social insomnia, it needs a solution.
 Sleep is vital for a long, happy and healthy life.

 If you want to make your transition into dreamland an easy and pleasant one, you’ll want to consider the following tips:

 1) Put the Phone Away Earlier